DETAILED ACTION

 Response to Arguments

-Applicant's arguments filed 03/05/2026 have been fully considered but they are not persuasive.
+Applicant's arguments filed 06/15/2026 have been fully considered but they are not persuasive.

 The examiner respectfully disagrees.

-Piana in par 0016, further teaches that the evaluation device can be configured to evaluate the 3D data geometrically, in order to obtain conclusions from this regarding the tightness and/or the correct seating of the closure.
+Piana in par 0016, teaches that the evaluation device can be configured to evaluate the 3D data geometrically, in order to obtain conclusions from this regarding the tightness and/or the correct seating of the closure.
 The evaluation device can be connected via a data bus or the like to a discharge device to discharge containers with a leaky or incorrectly applied closure, for example, by way of a controllable track switch.

 Piana in par 0045 and Fig. 1, further teaches that in step 106, the 3D data of the closure is then compared with a reference geometry.
 The reference geometry can be a CAD dataset with construction data of the closure.
 Subsequently, in step 107, the face area of the closure is isolated and its curvature relative to the CAD dataset, for example, a camber, is determined.
 If the camber is too low, it can be concluded that there is too little curvature of the closure and thus an internal pressure in the container that is too low.
 Consequently, by comparing the 3D data of the closure with the reference geometry, it can be determined whether the closure is seated tightly on the container.
 In step 108, it is then decided on the basis of the foregoing results whether the container is tight and the closure is seated correctly.
 If this is the case, then the container is supplied to further processing steps in step 109, for example, to a packaging machine.
 If this is not the case, then the container is excluded from further processing and ejected in step 110.
 It can then be, for example, recycled or cleaned.
 Piana in par 0053, further teaches that the two cameras 41 and 42 are shown in Figure 3, which capture container neck 23 and closure 21 of container 2a from two different image perspectives 41a, 42a.
-In addition, it is conceivable that container body 22 is additionally detected with a suitable measuring field.
+In addition, it is conceivable that container body 22 is additionally detected with a suitable measuring field).

-Accordingly, Piana discloses the uses of cameras to monitor the containers and determine if the containers are properly close, as shown in Fig. 1, the system is a closed loop and after determining the if container is tights and closure is seated correctly in 108 the container may move to 109 or 110, and next container 112 is moved to 101.
+Furthermore, the system in Piana is a closed loop and after inspecting the container based on the obtained images and based on the geometrical analysis, the container may move to 109 or 110, and next container 112 is moved to 101.
 Thus, Piana teaches or suggests the data output is cyclically-output and/or cyclically-detected data, such as a corresponding data set for each of the transported containers, or corresponding data can be output.

 Applicant's remaining arguments with respect to claims are substantially encompassed in the arguments above, therefore examiner responds with the same rationale.